TheSocietyOfCoders/Opportunities/Opportunity.md

   - more bullets

 ### [Hacktoberfest](https://hacktoberfest.digitalocean.com/)
-  - An event focues to promote open source
+  - An event that focuses to promote open source
   - You have to open 4 PRs on valid repositories on GitHub within the month of october to win exicting goodies and a t-shirt of Hacktoberfest
   - Make sure to register yourself on the given website to be eligible for prizes
   - It is recommended to make PRs which actually contribute to the project not to just increase your count